guest271314/WebExtensionMessageStream/README.md

 Internally Chromium has full-duplex stream capabilities between `WindowClient` and `Client` of `ServiceWorker` via Mojo.
-We use this to initialize a `TransformStream` with `writable` side the arbitrary Web page, and `readable` side sent to `ServiceWorker` as a streaming request with `fetch()` and `duplex: "half"` `RequestInit` option set.
+We use this to initialize a `TransformStream` with `writable` side in the arbitrary Web page, and `readable` side sent to `ServiceWorker` as a streaming request with `fetch()` and `duplex: "half"` `RequestInit` option set.